jharwell/libra/docs/usage/configure-time.rst

    Direct compilers to build in coverage instrumentation in their "native" format.
 E.g., clang will using LLVM format, and GCC will use GNU format.
 If false, all compilers will use GNU format.
+The created targets will reflect which format is selected.

 .. cmake:variable:: LIBRA_SAN